gpreviatti/fc-pfa-go/README.md

 # FullCycle Program Acceleration Go

-Simple application that was designed in the full cycle golang acceleration week.
+Simple application that was designed in the fullCycle golang acceleration week.
-The objective of this program are learn and study simples concepts aboout golang, goroutines and pub-sub architecture.
+The objective of this program are learn and study concepts about golang, goroutines and pub-sub architecture.

 ## Technologies